cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-blobless-prefschanger.md

 Time is given in `UTC 00:00`.
 For more expiration dates, view [dhinakg.github.io/delayed-otas.html](https://dhinakg.github.io/delayed-otas.html).

 To be able to use these profiles, your iDevice must be supervised.
-We will use the app `Prefs Changer` to be able to supervise without Erasing All Content and Settings.
+We will use the app `Prefs Changer` to be able to supervise your iDevice without Erasing All Content and Settings.

+We will use Sideloadly to install the Prefs Changer application to your iOS device for use in the next step.

 ::: danger